nickwlong/BattleshipsRoyale/README.md

 # About the Game <a name="about"></a>

 <dl>
-  <dt>Each player has a 7x7 board on which the player is able to place 5 ships:</dt>
+  <dd>Each player has a 7x7 board on which the player is able to place 5 ships:</dd>
   <dd>• A Carrier, which is 5 tiles long </dd>
   <dd>• A Battleship, which is 4 tiles long </dd>
   <dd>• A Cruiser, which is 3 tiles long </dd>